knanda-degreed/git-chaos-lab/lab5-start-README.md

 # 🧭 Lab 5: Git Bisect — Find the Bug!

-Use `git bisect` to automatically binary search your history for the commit that introduced a bug.
+In this lab, you'll simulate a long history of changes, then use `git bisect` to pinpoint which commit introduced a regression.

 ---